mrottmann/DeepBASS/README.md

-# Deep Bayesian Active Semi-Supervised Learning
+# DeepBASS: Deep Bayesian Active Semi-Supervised Learning

 This python script is based on keras with tensorflow backend.
-The script "deepbass.py" requires two command line parameters, resample_id and test_id, for further details please check out the source code.

 Library versions used:
 python3==3.4.6,